 Email your completed application to transfer purchased vehicle and supporting documents to firstname.lastname@example.org.

-You will have to pay the transfer of ownership fee and stamp duty (if applicable) by Visa or Mastercard.
+MVR will contact you about payment.
+You can pay the transfer of ownership fee and stamp duty (if applicable) by Visa or Mastercard.

 You can send your application and supporting documents to: